leangjia/blender_docs/manual/animation/actions.rst

    :Mode:      Object and Pose Modes
    :Menu:      :menuselection:`Object/Pose --> Animation --> Bake Action...`

-The final motion of objects/bones depends not only on the keyframed animation, but also on any active FCurve modifiers, drivers, and constraints.
-The *Bake Action* tool visits all scene frames.
-On each frame, it computes the final animation of the selected objects/bones with all those modifiers, drivers, and constraints applied, and keyframes the result.
+The final motion of objects or bones depends not only on the keyframed animation, but also on any active F-curve modifiers, drivers, and constraints.
+On each frame of all the scene's frames, the *Bake Action* tool computes the final animation of the selected objects or bones with all those modifiers, drivers, and constraints applied, and keyframes the result.

 This can be useful for adding deviation to a cyclic action like a :term:`walk cycle`, or to create a keyframe animation created from drivers or constraints.